amanda-odawa/Bot-Battlr-App/README.md

 # Bot Battlr App
 Bot Battlr is a simple, fun, and interactive React App where users can browse different bots, add them to their army, remove them from their army, or completely delete them from the site.

+The App demonstrates key React concepts:
+1. Components: Dividing the app into reusable and manageable parts.
+2. Props: Passing data between components.
+3. State Management: Managing application data dynamically.
+4. Data Fetching: Retrieving and managing data from a backend server.
+5. Events: Adding interactive functionality to the UI.

 ## Table of Contents:
 - [Technologies and Tools](#technologies-and-tools)
 - [Features](#features)